tencentyun/intlcloud-documents/yehe_doc/人工智能/文字识别/快速入门/操作指引_intl_en.md

 ### Logging in to the console
-After account registration and identity verification, you can log in to the Tencent Cloud Console.
+After account registration and identity verification, you can log in to the Tencent Cloud console.

 ### Activating the service
-Click and log in to the [OCR Console](https://console.cloud.tencent.com/ocr/general) to activate the service.
+Log in to the [OCR console](https://console.cloud.tencent.com/ocr/general) to activate the service.

 ### Free tier and purchase